Region: Military regions

-In military usage, a region is shorthand for the name of a military formation larger than an Army Group and smaller than an Army Theater or simply Theater.
+In military usage, a region is shorthand for the name of a military formation larger than an Army Group and smaller than a Theater.
 The full name of the military formation is Army Region.
 The size of an Army Region can vary widely but is generally somewhere between about 1 million and 3 million soldiers.
-Two or more Army Regions could make up an Army Theater.
-An Army Region is typically commanded by a full General (US four stars), a Field Marshal, or General of the Army (US five stars), or Generalissimo (Soviet Union); and in the US Armed Forces an Admiral (typically four stars) may also command a region.
+Two or more Army Regions could make up a Theater.
+An Army Region is typically commanded by a full General (US four stars), a Field Marshal or General of the Army (US five stars), or Generalissimo (Soviet Union); and in the US Armed Forces an Admiral (typically four stars) may also command a region.
 Due to the large size of this formation, its use is rarely employed.
 Some of the very few examples of an Army Region are each of the Eastern, Western, and southern (mostly in Italy) fronts in Europe during World War II.
 The military map unit symbol for this echelon of formation (see Military organization and APP-6A) is identified with six Xs.